 Panama Is Worth It!
 Promise!

-Welcome to Panama—a country that just keeps on giving!
-Famous for the iconic Panama Canal, this vibrant Central American gem connects the Atlantic and Pacific Oceans and delivers big on adventure, culture, and natural beauty.
+Welcome to Panama City, a country that just keeps on giving!
+Famous for the iconic Panama Canal, this vibrant Central American gem connects the Atlantic and Pacific Oceans and offers strong appeal in adventure, culture, and natural beauty.
 From lush rainforests and dreamy beaches to the colourful streets of Casco Viejo (Old Town), there’s no shortage of things to explore.

 With a rich history, exciting excursions, and some seriously good eats, Panama has a little something for everyone.
 If it’s not on your bucket list yet, it’s about to be!

-My mum and I had the best time during our holiday, hopping from Jamaica to Panama, Cuba, before returning to Jamaica again.
-In this blog, I’m spilling all the deets on what makes Panama such a must-visit—plus all the fun activities and tastiest food spots you won’t want to miss.
+My mum and I had a great time during our holiday, hopping from Jamaica to Panama and Cuba, before returning to Jamaica.
+In this blog, I’m spilling all the deets on what makes Panama such a must-visit, plus all the fun activities and tastiest food spots you won’t want to miss.
 Let’s go!

 Disclaimer: This blog contains affiliate links.
 If you purchase any cool products or experiences through these links, I may earn a little something as a thank you.
 There is no extra cost to you, promise!